Hunky Dory: Side one

 The opening track, "Changes", is built around a distinctive piano riff.
 The lyrics focus on the compulsive nature of artistic reinvention and distancing oneself from the rock mainstream.
-Biographer David Buckley writes that "strange fascination" is a phrase that "embodies a continued quest for the new and the bizarre".
+The biographer David Buckley writes that "strange fascination" is a phrase that "embodies a continued quest for the new and the bizarre".
 Pegg summarises the lyrics as Bowie "holding a mirror to his face" just as he is about to achieve stardom.
-The lyrics contributed to his being dubbed the "chameleon of rock" and one of rock's greatest innovators.
 Doggett notes that "Changes" is a "statement of purpose": as the opening track, the song provided a stark contrast to the hard rock sound found on its predecessor.
 The song was also unlike "Space Oddity" and its 1969 parent album, but rather "pure, unashamedly melodic, gleefully commercial, gorgeously mellifluous pop".

 "Oh!
 You Pretty Things" was the first track written for the album.
 The piano style has been compared to the Beatles' "Martha My Dear".
-Biographer Chris O'Leary writes that Bowie played piano on the track alone.
-Wakeman contended in a BBC interview in 2017 that Bowie played piano in the beginning section before he took over for the rest of the track.
 The lyrics reference the teachings of the occultist Aleister Crowley and his Golden Dawn and the philosopher Friedrich Nietzsche, particularly with the lines "the homo superior", "the golden ones" and "homo sapiens have outgrown their use".
 "Homo Superior" refers to Nietzsche's theory of Übermensch, or "Superman".
 The music itself provides a contrast to the darker themes.
 Doggett describes Bowie's vocal performance as "quite unadorned, presented so starkly ... that it [is] almost unsettling".

 Designed to sound like a "continuation" of the previous track, "Eight Line Poem" is described by Pegg as the album's most "overlooked" song.
 It features Bowie on a gentle, sporadic piano while he sings and a country-influenced guitar line from Ronson.
 Exactly eight lines long, the lyrics describe a room where a cat just knocked over a spinning mobile and a cactus sits in a window.
 Doggett believes there is a metaphor between the cactus and a prairie.
 At the time of the album's release, Bowie described the song as the city that is "a kind of high-life wart on the backside of the prairie".